All Episodes

 This is how I feel every day dealing with liberals.

-Every day they media all insult my intelligence.
+Every day, the media all insult my intelligence.

-I can't imagine what this war on women has been like for you women in this audience, because I know you're up to speed, you're informed, you're educated, you care every bit as much as any man does about the future of this country, and maybe in certain circumstances you care more.
+I can't imagine what this war on women has been like for you women in this audience because I know you're up to speed, you're informed, you're educated, you care every bit as much as any man does about the future of this country.

-Maybe you're the only breadwinner of a single mother or whatever, but you care about the price of gas.
+Maybe you're the only breadwinner, maybe a single mother or whatever, but you care about the price of gas.

 You're not off there worried about binders and this rot gut, contraceptives, as though that's what defines you as a woman.